Amir-LOUATII/Amir-LOUATII/README.md

 - 👋 Hi, I’m @Amir-LOUATI
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning HTML&CSS and javaScript
+- 🌱 I’m a fullstack java/React developer
--
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Amir-LOUATII/Amir-LOUATII is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.